-Noisy pipes and loose pipes can be a big headache if they are not treated at the proper time.
+Loose pipes and noisy pipes can be a big headache if they are not correctly installed.
 You might have faced this problem in the past.
-Sometimes this problem occurs only at night or while the hot water is running.
-It can be disconcerting!
+Sometimes this problem occurs only at night or while the hot water runs, which can be disconcerting!
 Noisy water pipes can sometimes irritate you so much that you can hate to run the tap to get a glass of water.
-The other members of your family will look to you to find a solution to the problem.
-To solve the noisy pipe problem, you should try to study the root cause of the problem.
+The other family members will look to you to find a solution to the problem.
+To solve the noisy pipe problem, you should study the root cause of the problem.
 There can be many issues that cause this problem.
 Typically they are as follows:

 Noisy Pipes, Loose Pipes, & Pipe Cracks

 Sometimes water pipes get damaged due to constant wear and tear.
 Pipes are built to bear maximum pressure and force of water.
 If they are made of low-quality material, they will not last long dealing with high water pressure.
 You can find your home’s water pressure points by examining the entire water flow system.
 When possible, one has to go inside the house and look for any damage to the pipes.
 You need to listen and look carefully at pipes when the water is flowing through them.
 Half of the problem gets solved once you know the area where the pipe has got damaged.
 You can then call the plumber and tell him the exact issue.

 Washing Machine Problems

-A washer is an essential component in every house that directs the flow of water.
+A washer is an essential component in every house that directs water flow.
 At times, they get worn out due to the constant water pressure.
 So when someone runs the tap, they hear a whistling sound that comes out of the pipe.
 You can then call the plumber and remove the washer to check its condition.
-If the washer is the root of your problems, then you should replace it.
+If the washer is the root of your problems, you should replace it.

 Problems in the Main Valves